 Use the trails right here at your doorstep to enjoy a hour long ride through the parks or take a day trip to enjoy the rural scenery and to visit the many surrounding small towns via the extensive trail network.
 The choice is yours.

 Click here for more local snowmobile information from the Tri-County Trail Alliance.

 All 150 miles of marked snowmobile trails in Winnebago County are patrolled by the Rockford Park District Police Department.
 Current Illinois registration stickers or out of state trail passes are required on all sleds.

 The Rockford Park District Police Department wants to remind the public to act responsibly while riding, to prevent avoidable accidents and serious injuries.
-Illinois state law requires that a person at least 12 years of age and less than 16 years, or any unlicensed driver, must have in their possession a valid Snowmobile Safety Education Certificate of Competency issued by IDNR in order to operate a snowmobile.
+Illinois state law requires that a person at least 12 years of age, and less than 16 years of age, or any unlicensed driver, must have in their possession a valid Snowmobile Safety Education Certificate of Competency issued by IDNR in order to operate a snowmobile.